Handspring Heatlh

 Nyctophobia: What to Know about Your Child’s Fear of the Dark

-Fear of the dark phobia, or nyctophobia, is a common phobia, especially in children.
-If your child is dealing with a fear of the dark phobia, you know how disruptive it can be.
-In particular, a phobia of darkness can affect a child’s bedtime routine, and can make it challenging for them to fall asleep and stay asleep.
-Many children naturally outgrow a fear of the dark, but if your child’s fears are intense or long-lasting, it’s important to address them.
-Thankfully, therapy is a wonderful and effective way to manage a fear of darkness.
+Fear of the dark, or nyctophobia, is common, especially in children.
+If your child is afraid of the dark, you know how disruptive it is.
+A fear of darkness affects a child's bedtime routine and makes falling and staying asleep challenging.
+Many children naturally outgrow this fear.
+However, if your child's fears are intense or long-lasting, they should be addressed.
+Therapy is an effective way to manage a fear of darkness.

-Here, we’ll take a closer look at nyctophobia, including causes, symptoms, and treatment options.
+Here, we look closely at nyctophobia, its causes, symptoms, and treatment options.

-In children, fear of specific animals, fears of aspects of the natural environment (including darkness), and fear of blood or injections (such as from vaccines) are most common.
-For those with specific phobias, the reaction to facing the thing they fear can be immediate and intense.
-In children, this may look like crying, having a tantrum, shutting down or freezing, or becoming more clingy to a parent.
-Usually a specific phobia is diagnosed when the fear has persisted for six months or longer and is causing significant problems or avoidance.
+In children, specific phobias may involve animals, aspects of the natural environment (including darkness), and blood or injections (vaccines) are most common.
+Facing one's fear can cause an immediate and intense reaction.
+In children, this may manifest as crying, throwing a tantrum, shutting down, freezing, or clinging intensely to a parent.
+Specific phobias are diagnosed when fear persists for six months or longer and causes significant problems or avoidance.

 What Is Nyctophobia?

-Nyctophobia means having a phobia of the dark.
+Nyctophobia is a phobia of the dark.
 In some ways, it makes sense that a lack of light and visual stimulus creates fear, stress, and a feeling of uncertainty.
-Many young children develop fears surrounding the dark, likely because it evokes feelings of unfamiliarity, vulnerability, and a feeling of being out of control.
-Additionally, young children tend to have active imaginations, and may easily spin stories about creatures lurking under their beds or in their closets.
+Many young children develop fears surrounding the dark because it evokes feelings of unfamiliarity, vulnerability, and lack of control.
+Young children have active imaginations and may easily spin stories about creatures lurking under beds or in closets.

-For most children, this fear of darkness is something that passes once they are able to understand that there is nothing to fear when the lights go out.
-But sometimes the fear of darkness lingers and may turn into a pronounced phobia.
-When this phobia is not addressed, it can endure for years.
-In fact, many adults still experience fear of the dark phobias.
-For example, a small study from the American Academy of Sleep Medicine found that about half of all adults with insomnia experienced a fear of the dark.
+For most children, this fear of darkness passes once they understand there is nothing to fear when the lights go out.
+Parents often wonder when a child should stop being afraid of the dark.
+Unfortunately, sometimes, the answer to that question is that the fear of darkness can linger and become a phobia.
+Unaddressed nyctophobia can endure for years.
+Many adults fear the dark.
+For example, a study from the American Academy of Sleep Medicine found that about half of all adults with insomnia fear the dark.

 How Common Is Nyctophobia?